HeidiJheng/HeidiJheng.github.io/content/event/AERA/index.md

 ---
-title: The interplay of emotions and attention when reading texts of different genres: an eye-tracking study
+title: The interplay of emotions and attention when reading texts of different genres:an eye-tracking study

 event: Poster presentation at American Educational Research Association (AERA)